zhangxin025/docs-1/api-reference/avatar/Overview.md

 To train your avatar using a video, simply upload a 10-second to 1-minute clip that includes**at least 5 seconds of clear audio** for voice cloning.
-We’ll guide you to select the most natural 5-second segment to help capture your authentic expressions and voice,ensuring a realistic face-to-face feel.
+We’ll guide you to select the most natural 5 second segment to help capture your authentic expressions and voice,ensuring a realistic face-to-face feel.

 ------